Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Supplemental
 **Mins**: Brawl 1

-On Hit, remove 2 + (Essence) Impulse from the target.
+On a Brawl Attack Maneuver higher than the target’s Soak, remove 2 + (Essence) Impulse from the target.

 ### Sledgehammer Strike